hallorant/bigmit/coco2usb/README.md

 This is the hardest part of this mod.
 Q1 is part of the creation of 5V DC power and generates more heat than anything in the CoCo.
 To partially power the SALT and get the cassette port and bit banger working we need to power the SALT except for the creation of 5V DC power.
-There are several ways to do this but after consulting Terry Trapp (who is working on a SALT replacement) I choose to remove Q1.
-We describe the options and our rationale below.

-* (NOPE) Bend up pins on the SALT.
-I dismissed this immediately despite this option being simple to do (the SALT is socketed in my CoCo).
-The SALT is not a replaceable chip.
-It is also not clear this would "turn off" Q1 completely.
-  It might still generate significant heat.
-* (NOPE) Trace cut the connections to Q1.
-This would be fine but is harder to undo.
-But is a reasonable approach.

-* (CHOSEN) Desolder and remove the Q1 transistor from the CoCo.
-This stops the SALT from creating 5V DC power but allows all its other functions to work.
+To desolder and remove the Q1 transistor from the CoCo.
-  Why this option?
-The SALT and the motherboard are not replaceable but Q1 is a 2N6569 transistor (Parts list says SJ5812) which you can get a new one for a few bucks.
-It is easily to replace, further, removing it is unlikely to actually damage it.

 Start by removing the motherboard and its backing.
 Q1 has a heat sync around it.
 Part of this heat sync is bent in so it does not touch and melt the keyboard plastic.
 Carefully hand bend this straight.
 Use needlenose pliers or a driver to loosen the bolts and carefully remove them.

 Desolder the two connections (between the screws) on the underside of the motherboard and remove Q1.
-I used a solder sucker and sort of gently pulled at it with the neadlenose pliers to get it free.
+I used a solder sucker (with 1.4mm hole) and sort of gently pulled at it with the neadlenose pliers to get it free.
 The white stuff conducts heat from the transistor to the heat sync and can stick a little.
-I did some minor damage to the traces (right near the transistor attachment) but this would be much easier to fix than a trace cut.
+I did some minor damage to the traces (right near the transistor attachment).

 Once you have the transistor out.
 I suggest you put the heat sink and bolts back on.
 You could even tape the transistor into the cage to save it inside the